-The money you salary sacrifice into your super is taxed at 15% (If your income and concessional contributions total to more than \$250,000, you may have to pay an additional 15% tax on some or all of your concessional contributions).
+The money you salary sacrifice into your super is taxed at 15% (if your income is over \$250,000 an additional 15% may apply).
 Compare this to your usual tax rate which can be as high as 47% (including 2% Medicare levy).
 This is why it usually benefits middle to high income earners - because the tax on super contributions can be less than the tax paid on salary income.